banjo/reader/README.md

 -   [x] fix dark and white mode for table
 -   [ ] Add delay for "no items found" box
 -   [ ] Add transactions to database
+-   [ ] CleanFeedWithItems currently can return items or content as items, should be consistent and type safe in future.